mesosphere/marathon-lb/README.md

 ## Deployment
 The package is currently available [from the universe](https://github.com/mesosphere/universe).
-To deploy marathon-lb on the public slaves in your DCOS cluster, simply run:
+To deploy marathon-lb on the public slaves in your DC/OS cluster, simply run:

 ```